opendarkeden/client/README.md

 - 0000000004 fullscreen 1024

 You need the [server](https://github.com/opendarkeden/server) to get it run.
-(TODO: pack the server in docker so run the standalone on Win10 become easy)
+Follow the [docker install guide](https://github.com/opendarkeden/server/blob/master/docker_install.md) to get it run on Windows.